 The following are the main types of negative covenants:

-This type of negative covenant is also used in business sales.
+Non-compete agreements are also used in business sales.
 When a new owner takes over the ownership of a business, the previous owner may be required to sign a non-compete agreement.
 The agreement restricts the original owner from competing with the new owner in the same business for a specific period and within a specified geographical location.
 However, the new owner should provide adequate consideration (either monetary or other benefits) to compensate the original owner for the loss of income.

 A non-solicitation agreement is a negative covenant that restricts one party from soliciting employees or customers from another party.
 If an employee leaves an organization, the non-solicitation agreement prohibits him/her from soliciting business from customers whom the employee did business with on behalf of the employer.
 Such agreements are not limited in time and geographical location, as is the case with non-compete agreements.